ClayGifford1/ClayGifford1/README.md

 Current project...

   A pathfinding visualizer written in Javascript for the web.
-  The goal is to solidy my understanding of heaps and trees, BFS/DFS and algorithms such as Dijkstra's shortest path and A* search while simultaneously providing a fluid UI and UX design.
+  The goal is to solidy my understanding of data structures and algorithms related to search as well as principles of User interface design.